How to Open a Stuck Volkswagen MK7 Hood

 Hood Release Handle

-Starting inside the cabin on the left-hand side of the driver’s footwell is the hood release handle.
+The hood release handle starts inside the cabin on the left side of the driver’s footwell.
 This chunky L-shaped handle is made of plastic, and the hood release cable sits in a small pocket inside the handle.
-This pulls the cable allowing you to access the engine compartment.
+This pulls the cable, allowing you to access the engine compartment.
 The cable is stout and hard to actuate.
 In contrast, the plastic is brittle, which often leads to the pocket where the cable sits breaking.

 How To Replace a Broken Hood Release Handle